Title VI and DDS

 - Complaints received by fax or e-mail will be acknowledged and processed, once the Complainant has been identified and his/her intent to proceed with the complaint has been established.

 - For allegations received verbally or by telephone, the complaint must be reduced to writing.
-A Title VI Program Complaint Form will be forwarded to the complainant for completion and signature.
+A will be forwarded to the complainant for completion and signature.
 The completed form may be returned to the Title VI Program Coordinator for processing.

-- Within five (5) days of receipt of the complaint, The Title VI Program Coordinator will send an acknowledgement letter to the complainant and begin processing the complaint.
+- Within five (5) days of receipt of the complaint, The Title VI Program Coordinator will send an acknowledgment letter to the complainant and begin processing the complaint.

 - The Title VI Program Coordinator will notify the complainant of the outcome of the investigation.